Misbehaving Husbands (December 20, 1940)

 Henry, the Dumb Blonde Model, and Divorce, American Style

 In 1896 Doctor Belcher’s Kickapoo Traveling Medicine Show hired a twelve-year-old boy from Council Bluffs Idaho to help sell miracle medicine cures.
 The young boy worked the show as a musician and comedian, later moving to a traveling circus where he became a tumbler and trapeze artist.
 Then he tried his hand at comedy on the Vaudeville theater circuit and became a well-known stage comedian.
 Motion pictures were becoming the rage, and the young fellow tried to convince Hal Roach to hire him as an actor in short silent motion picture comedies, but Hal Roach wouldn’t pay the money that the young fellow thought he was worth.

 Soon Mack Sennet, who was also producing silent comedy motion picture comedies, signed him and allowed the seasoned Vaudeville performer to create his own movie shorts.
 Young Harry Langdon used director Frank Capra for a few of his comedies, but their personalities were opposite, and Frank Capra soon moved on.
 Harry Langdon’s comedy ran to the dark side, getting laughs from the misfortunes of his character, while Frank Capra was more interested in the feel-good genre of comedy.

 In this marital mix-up comedy, Harry Langdon’s character owns a department store in town, and today is his twentieth wedding anniversary.
 Of course, he has forgotten that it is his anniversary.
-His wife and a houseful of guests are waiting at home to surprise him with a gala party, he is busy working late at the store.
+His wife and a houseful of guests are waiting at home to surprise him with a gala party, but he is busy working late at the store.
 This leads to that and Harry is picked up by the police for having a dead blonde woman in the back seat of his car, and he won’t get home until the party is over and his wife is consulting a divorce lawyer.
 The poor fellow has no idea what awaits him after the police let him go home.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Betty Blythe, Charlotte Treadway, Frank Jaquet